William ‘Bill’ Lester Suff: Riverside Prostitute Serial Killer Loved Sweet Chili

 “Bill Suff answered telephones, sorted mail and assisted customers at John’s Service Center on Main Street.
 He seemed real nice–he used to buy sodas for all the grandkids.”
 He was also described as cunning, manipulative, and not unintelligent, but possessed with a volcanic temper and a profound need to dominate women.”

 Even now while he is on death row, he appears to be just a normal guy.
 In an interview with him conducted by Crime Scene Database, Bill Suff revealed some very personal things about himself, such as his love for cooking.
-(He is known for his good sweet chili.)
+He is known for his good sweet chili.
 Bill Suff also talked about his favorite music by musicians such as Garth Brooks, along with his regret about letting the true love of his life getaway.

 Learn more about serial killer William Bill Lester Suff and his victims by tuning into Real Detective tonight at 10/9 p.m.
 Central on ID.
 Another serial killer story aired on Investigation Discovery this week.
 It was about the case of William Jennings Choyce.